Benchmarking Perturbation-based Saliency Maps for Explaining Atari Agents: Experiments

-\textbf{Insertion Metric:} To test the premise that the most relevant pixels, according to the saliency maps, have the highest impact on the agent, the insertion metric proposed by \citeauthor{petsiuk2018rise} \shortcite{petsiuk2018rise} is used.
+If a saliency map is faithful to the agent, then the most relevant pixels should have the highest impact on the agent's decision.
+To test this property, we use a \textbf{insertion metric} similar to \citet{petsiuk2018rise}.
 We do not use a deletion metric, since we feel that it is too similar to the way that perturbation-based saliency maps are created.
-The insertion metric starts with a fully occluded image (i.e. the values of all pixels are set to $0$).
-In each step, $84$ ($672$ for Affectnet) occluded pixels (approx. $1.2\%$ of the full image) are uncovered, starting with the most relevant pixels according to the saliency map.
+The insertion metric starts with a fully perturbed state.
+In each step, $84$ perturbed pixels (approx. $1.2\%$ of the full state) are uncovered, starting with the most relevant pixels according to the saliency map.
 For LIME, the superpixels are sorted by their relevance but the order of pixels within superpixels is randomized.
-The partly uncovered image is then fed to the agent and its confidence in the original prediction, which the agent chooses for the full image, is stored.
-If the saliency map correctly highlights the most important pixels, the models confidence should increase quickly for each partly uncovered image.
+The partly uncovered state is then fed to the agent and its output for the original action, which the agent chooses in the unperturbed state, is measured.
+If the saliency map correctly highlights the most important pixels, then the agent's confidence should increase quickly for each partly uncovered image.
+Plotting the agent's confidence in each step of the insertion metric results in an insertion metric curve (Fig. \ref{fig:insertion_metric_sheme}).
+If the confidence increases quickly, then the area under the insertion curve is high.
+Therefore, the Area Under the insertion metric Curve (AUC) is used to represent the result of the insertion metric for a single state.

-\textbf{Runtime Analysis:} The runtime of an algorithm can be an important aspect when choosing between different approaches.
-Therefore, the mean time it took each algorithm to create a single saliency map was computed using the $timeit$ python library.
-To this end, saliency maps for a total of $1000$ frames of the Pac-Man environment and $250$ random facial expression images from the validation set of the Affectnet corpus.